laszlocph/rancher-kubernetes/Readme.md

+# Rancher Kubernetes scripting

-# Terraform and Ansible scripting to bring up a plane isolated Kubernetes cluster with Rancher
+Terraform and Ansible scripting to bring up a plane isolated Kubernetes cluster with Rancher.

-rather crude version of it..
+A rather crude version of it..

 ## Usage